-Feature Application Handrail complying with the provisions for a mandatory handrail in AS 1735.12 All lifts except- (a) a stairway platform lift; and (b) a low-rise platform lift.
+Feature Application Handrail complying with the provisions for a mandatory All lifts except- handrail in AS 1735.12 (a) a stairway platform lift; and (b) a low-rise platform lift.
 Lift floor dimension of not less than 1400 mm wide x 1600 mm deep All lifts which travel more than 12 m.
 Lift floor dimensions of not less than 1100 mm wide x 1400 mm deep All lifts which travel not more than 12 m except a stairway platform lift.
 Lift floor dimensions of not less than 810 mm wide x 1200 mm deep A stairway platform lift.
 Minimum clear door opening complying with AS 1735.12 All lifts except a stairway platform lift.

-Passenger protection system complying with AS 1735.12 All lifts with a power operated door.
+Feature Application Passenger protection system complying with AS 1735.12 All lifts with a power operated door.
 Lift landing doors at the upper landing All lifts except a stairway platform lift.
-Lift car and landing control buttons All lifts except- complying with AS 1735.12 (a) a stairway platform lift; and (b) a low-rise platform lift.
-Lighting in accordance with AS 1735.12 All enclosed lift cars. (a) Automatic audible information within the lift car to identify the level each time the car stops; and All lifts serving more than 2 levels. (b) audible and visual indication at each lift landing to indicate the arrival of the lift car; and (c) audible information and audible indication required by (a) and (b) is to be provided in a range of between 20-80 dB(A) at a maximum frequency of 1 500 Hz
+Lift car and landing control buttons complying with AS All lifts except- 1735.12 (a) a stairway platform lift; and (b) a low-rise platform lift.
+Lighting in accordance with AS 1735.12 All enclosed lift cars. (a) Automatic audible information within the lift car to identify the level each time the car stops; and All lifts serving more than 2 levels. (b) audible and visual indication at each lift landing to indicate the arrival of the lift car; and (c) audible information and audible indication required by (a) and (b) is to be provided in a range of between 20-80 dB(A) at a maximum frequency of 1 500 Hz Emergency hands-free communication, including a button that alerts a call centre of a problem and a light to signal that the call has been received